-Back in the early 1990s, a school-friend asked if I’d mind going over to his house to help him out with a video game.
-He was having trouble finding the solution to a puzzle and thought a fresh pair of eyes might point him in the right direction.
-That game turned out to be Myst – one of the best-selling PC releases of all time, and a title which has one of the best opening sequences ever.
+Back in the early 1990s, a school-friend asked if I’d mind helping him out with a video game as he was having trouble finding the solution to a puzzle.
+That game turned out to be Myst – one of the best-selling PC releases and a title which has one of the best opening sequences ever.

 When Cyan launched their Kickstarter campaign for Obduction in October 2013, I became a backer straight away before even watching their promotional video.
 And when they then announced the project for the Myst 25th Anniversary Collection in April last year, I did the same because I really wanted to get my hands on a real Linking Book.
 It’s therefore no surprise then that I became a backer for them once again after receiving an email about their latest campaign earlier this month.